mAreeb26/docx-to-pdf-batch-converter/README.md

 - double click the `.bat` file
 - if you have exclusions enter the names of the files without the `.docx` extension separated by commas
 - if you need to convert everything just hit the `enter` button on your keyboard
+- if you want to have the converted files in another directory other than where the `.docx` files are located enetr it, if not just hit the `enter` button on your keyboard